gjy-Ari/ATAD-Catalog/AadNet2/readme.txt

 ===========
 data: Contains the datasets used for training and validation, including both unnormalized and normalized versions.

 model: Contains AadNet2.pth, the finalized model for application.
-It was trained using a comprehensive sample, including spacecraft-probed asteroids, to ensure maximum generalization performance.

 predict: Contains input data and the resulting outputs for constructing the ATAD catalog by applying the AadNet2.pth model.